Can Exercise Cause Varicose Veins?

 What Are Varicose Veins?

 Varicose veins are enlarged veins that look purple or blue in appearance.
 Although they most often form on the legs, they can technically develop anywhere on your body (the groin is another common location).
 Varicose veins occur when your venous system does not efficiently move deoxygenated blood back to the heart.
 Weakened vein walls and excess pressure from pooling blood causes “varicosities,” which appear as bulging veins.
+These weakened valves can be a result of poor circulation causes by lifestyle factors or simply genetics.

 The Actual Causes of Varicose Veins and How to Prevent Them

 If you’re worried about your varicose veins or general vein health, it’s time to get proactive about your health.
 Call Metro Vein Centers to make an appointment today.
+Our board-certified vein doctors specialize in minimally-invasive treatments that may help in addition to some of the lifestyle changes mentioned above.